MrSpoony/aoc/README.md

 # Advent of code

-These are my advent of code solutions
+You can find my advent of code solutions here.

-I do these tasks because I want to learn some programming languages, therer is a high chance they are not pretty.
+I like to learn a new language while doing the tasks so the solutions are mostly "good enough" and not very pretty.